Scalars and Vectors (Unit 1.1)

 Distance (a scalar) is a measure between two points.
 Because distance has no direction you add up all of the segments traveled.

-Displacement (a vector) is a measure of where you are from the origin.
-So how far in what direction from the origin or starting point.
+Displacement (a vector) is a measure of where you are from the origin, or starting point, and in what direction.

 Scalar Distance and Vector Displacement

 Look at the difference between how distance and displacement are calculated.
 The stickman in the picture goes right from the origin (0 meters) all the way to 6 meters.
 Then he turns left and travels 4 meters back.
 Because direction does not matter, for distance you add every meter traveled in any direction up.
 So 6 meters + 4 meters.

 Distance = 6 + 4 = 10 meters

 For the displacement vector you turn direction into a mathematical sign and add vectors.
 Observe the picture to the right showing common signs to replace directions.
 So we call right positive and left negative.
 Therefore 6 meters right becomes +6 meters and 4 meters left becomes -4 meters.
 Now add the vectors but include the signs (+6) + (-4) = +2.

 Displacement = (+6) + (-4) = +2.

 Once you have your final answer turn the sign back into a direction and then include the unit.
 So +2 becomes 2 meters right.

 Calculating Scalar Speed and Vector Velocity

 Scalars go with scalars, so use distance to calculate speed as seen in the equation on the right.